You are here

 Dr. Afaneh has successfully completed hundreds of robotic procedures.
 His expertise in robotic surgery has aided in expanding the frontiers of robotics in the Department of Surgery at New York-Presbyterian Hospital.
 On September 9, 2016, Dr. Karim Halazun and Dr. Cheguevara Afaneh successfully performed the first Totally Robotic Liver Resection (Extended Left Hepatectomy) at New York-Presbyterian Hospital/Weill Cornell Medical College.
 Dr. Afaneh has trained many surgeons in the New York City area in robotic surgery, with a wide range of specialties including Colorectal Surgery, Hepatobiliary Surgery, Bariatric Surgery as well as General Surgery.

 Dr. Afaneh received his BS in 2003 from the University of Miami, FL, and earned his MD from Rosalind Franklin University of Medicine and Science/The Chicago Medical School, IL, in 2007.
 He completed his general surgery internship and residency training and a surgical research fellowship in transplantation medicine at NewYork-Presbyterian/Weill Cornell Medical Center.
 Additionally, he was named the Administrative Chief Resident of his graduating residency class.
 He subsequently completed his Advanced GI & Minimally Invasive Surgery Fellowship at New York-Presbyterian Hospital/Weill Cornell Medical Center.
-Dr. Afaneh has authored over 45 articles in peer reviewed journals, co-edited a textbook, authored 14 textbook chapters, and has given more than 50 national and international presentations.
+Dr. Afaneh has authored over 50 articles in peer reviewed journals, co-edited a textbook, authored 20 textbook chapters, and has given more than 60 national and international presentations.
 Dr. Afaneh has won many awards and honors including being selected for Alpha Omega Alpha in 2007, and was named twice to Cambridge’s Who’s Who among Executives and Professionals.
 He received Genzyme Fellow’s Clinical Science Award in 2010, the NewYork-Presbyterian Hospital Falcon Award in 2011, the First place Resident Research Award at the 2nd Annual Scott & White’s Surgical Innovations Conference in 2012, the 13th Annual Hassan Naama Chief Resident Teaching Award in 2014, received 2nd Place in the Top Gun Competition at the annual meeting for the Society for Laparoendoscopic Surgeons in 2014, and received the 2015 Society for Surgery of the Alimentary Tract Residents and Fellows Research Conference Presentation Award.
 He serves as an ad hoc reviewer for Surgical Endoscopy, Obesity Surgery, Surgical Infections, Cancer Investigation, BMC Surgery, World Journal of Gastroenterology & Surgery for Obesity & Other Related Disorders.
 Dr. Afaneh has been invited to give lectures both nationally and internationally on topics ranging from Robotic Bariatric Surgery to Foregut Disease such as Gastroparesis, GERD, and Achalasia.
 On October 27, 2016 Dr. Afaneh was invited and participated in a panel discussing the current status and the future of Robotic surgery at the 92nd St Y in New York City.
 In March 2017 Dr. Afaneh attended the annual SAGES conference where his work on Revisional Bariatric Surgery as well as Robotic Surgery was presented.
 In September 2017, he was a moderator at the 1st Annual Comprehensive Approach to Endoscopic and Minimally Invasive Bariatrics at Columbia University.
+In March 2018 he discussed his use of biosynthetic mesh for hernia repair at the American Hernia Society.
 Dr. Afaneh has been named by New York Super Doctors Rising Star 2018 list as one of the top doctors in New York for 2018.

 Dr. Afaneh is Board Certified in General Surgery.
 He has also has certifications in the Fundamentals of Laparoscopic Surgery (FLS) and the Fundamentals of Endoscopic Surgery (FES).
 He is a member of the American College of Surgeons (ACS), Association for Academic Surgery (AAS), Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), American Society for Metabolic and Bariatric Surgery (ASMBS), New York Academy of Science (NYAS), Society for Surgeons of the Alimentary Tract (SSAT), Medical Society of the State of New York (MSSNY), International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO), and the Society of Robotic Surgery (SRS).
 He serves on the Resident Education Committee and the Advanced GI Surgery Training Taskforce for the Society for Surgeons of the Alimentary Tract (SSAT).
 He also serves as a member of the ASMBS Flexible Endoscopy Committee and recently elected to the ASMBS Clinical Issues Committee.
 He is the American College of Surgeons Committe on Applicants Chair for Manhattan District #2 and also serves as the SAGES Champion for New York-Presbyterian Hospital.
 Dr. Afaneh is fluent in both Spanish and Arabic.